WASdev/ci.docker/ga/production-upgrade/README.md

-# Using WebSphere Liberty Docker in production
+# Using WebSphere Liberty container images in production

-Starting with WebSphere Liberty 18.0.0.3, the WebSphere Liberty Docker images found in Docker Hub contain an International License Agreement for Non-Warranted Programs (ILAN) license which **allows entitled** WebSphere Liberty customers to use these same images under an International Program License Agreement (IPLA) term.
+Starting with WebSphere Liberty 18.0.0.3, the WebSphere Liberty container images contain an International License Agreement for Non-Warranted Programs (ILAN) license which **allows entitled** WebSphere Liberty customers to use these same images under an International Program License Agreement (IPLA) term.

 If you want to omit the "development-only" message from the logs all you have to do is set the environment variable called `LICENSE` to the value `accept`.